 Tidewater glaciers seen on our cruises: Holgate Glacier, Aialik Glacier, Northwestern Glacier

-A piedmont glacier is a broad valley glacier that terminates on an open slope or plain beyond the mountains.
-Piedmont glaciers recede and create dry outwash plains or freshwater lakes at their termini.
+A valley glacier is a broad glacier that terminates on an open slope or plain beyond the mountains.
+Valley glaciers can recede and create dry outwash plains or freshwater lakes at their termini.

 Hanging glaciers flow down out of mountain valleys and are generally larger at the head and smaller at the base.
 The terminus of a hanging glacier lies above sea level.

 Hanging glaciers seen on our cruises: Godwin Glacier, Porcupine Glacier